jowo-io/react-base64-downloader/README.md

 If you plan on spinning up this repo locally and submitting PR's, please ensure you use Prettier to lint the JS.

-The dev script is `npm run dev`, once run, you can open the `dist/example/example.html` folder locally to see the the output.
+The dev script is `npm run dev`, once run, you can open the `dist/example/example.html` file locally in the browser to see the the output.

 > Note: hot-reloading is not configured.